martindmtrv/notif-trails/Readme.md

 # Configuration

+### TODO: update the exmaples since they are all out of date now

 A sample configuration is included: (the one I used to get a spot in Joffre Lakes the night before)

 ```